cimug-org/cim-compare/README.md

 **[--zip] (Optional):** When specified **cim-compare** will package up the generated report and any associated diagrams into a single ZIP archive.
 It is most often utilized for packaging the report when diagram images are included and can help simplify distribution.

-Note that in the command line examples that follow whenever a directory or file path contains spaces it is specified within quotes.
+Note that in the following command line examples whenever a directory or file path contains spaces it is specified within quotes.

 | **Command Line Examples:**                                                                               |
 |----------------------------------------------------------------------------------------------------------|